cyberark/conjur-spring-boot-sdk/README.md

 ## Technical Stack

-The following is the technology stack used for the development of the Conjur SDK, which provides APIs to access the Conjur Vault.
+The following is the technology stack used for the development of the Conjur Spring Boot SDK, which provides APIs to access the Conjur Vault.

 *	Java 11 (JDK 11 and JRE 11)
 	For more information, refer to the [Oracle Java SE Support Roadmap](https://www.oracle.com/java/technologies/java-se-support-roadmap.html).